Geometry of symplectic flux and Lagrangian torus fibrations: Overview

 \subsection{Acknowledgements}

-We thank Denis Auroux for many valuable conversations.
-This work was initiated during the "Symplectic topology, sheaves and mirror symmetry" summer school at Institut de Math\'{e}matiques de Jussieu, 2016.
+We thank Denis Auroux for many valuable conversations and Michael Entov for useful communications regarding dynamical applications.

+This work was initiated during the ``Symplectic topology, sheaves and mirror symmetry'' summer school at Institut de Math\'{e}matiques de Jussieu, 2016.
 We acknowledge the hospitality of the Institute of Advanced Study, Princeton, and IBS Center for Geometry and Physics, Pohang, where part of the work was carried out.

-ES was partially supported by NSF grant No.~DMS-1128155 at the IAS, and by an NSERC Discovery Grant, and by the Fonds de recherche du Qu\'{e}bec - Nature et technologies, at the University of Montr\'{e}al.
+ES was partially supported by NSF grant No.~DMS-1128155 at the IAS, and by an NSERC Discovery Grant, and by the Fonds de recherche du Qu\'{e}bec - Nature et technologies, by the Fondation Courtois, and by an Alfred P. Sloan research fellowship, at the University of Montr\'{e}al.

 DT was partially supported by the Simons Foundation grant \#385573, Simons Collaboration on Homological Mirror Symmetry, and carried out initial stages of the work at Uppsala University, supported by the Geometry and Physics project grant from the Knut and Alice Wallenberg Foundation.